kevin349831/RideSave/README.md

 # RideSave

-About BOT that ride safe on a taxi
+About BOT that ride safe on a taxi.